Is hospice just for cancer patients?

 Anyone can call and inquire about hospice services.
 A nurse or social worker will review our services and answer your questions.
 We will be more than happy to assist you with the process concerning future needs over the phone or even make a home visit.

-Does Medicare and Medicaid pay for hospice care?
+Do Medicare and Medicaid pay for hospice care?

-Are hospice services available after normal business hours?
+Are hospice services available after hours?